owstack/btc-wallet-client/README.md

 ## Description

-This package communicates with BWS [Btccore wallet service](https://github.com/owstack/btccore-wallet-service) using the REST API.
+This package communicates with BTCWS [Btccore wallet service](https://github.com/owstack/btccore-wallet-service) using the REST API.
 All REST endpoints are wrapped as simple async methods.
-All relevant responses from BWS are checked independently by the peers, thus the importance of using this library when talking to a third party BWS instance.
+All relevant responses from BTCWS are checked independently by the peers, thus the importance of using this library when talking to a third party BTCWS instance.

-See [Btccore-wallet](https://github.com/owstack/btccore-wallet) for a simple CLI wallet implementation that relays on BWS and uses btccore-wallet-client.
+See [Btccore-wallet](https://github.com/owstack/btccore-wallet) for a simple CLI wallet implementation that relays on BTCWS and uses btccore-wallet-client.

 ## Get Started